Skip to main content

 Scotland in 2024

-While there are positive strides in improving reflective capacity and addressing racial inequality, alignment with updated child protection guidance is necessary.
+While improvements are being made in addressing racial inequality and enhancing reflective practices, alignment with updated child protection guidelines is still needed.

-Challenges are apparent around ongoing and consistent maintaining of relationships with children, young people, families, and care experienced adults, and the workforce who support them.
-Barriers to these ongoing relationships are the result of service restructuring, inconsistent service provision thresholds and difficulties with recruitment and retention.
-A more cohesive approach is needed to support ongoing relationships.
+Challenges remain in maintaining consistent relationships with children, young people, families, care experienced adults, and the workforce supporting them.
+These challenges stem from service restructuring, inconsistent service availability, and recruitment and retention issues.
+A more unified approach is needed to support these ongoing relationships.

 Rules, processes and culture